 The Search Institute (search-institute.org) talks about the importance of kids knowing how to make and keep friends.
 Do your kids have that skill?
 Are they good at forming positive relationships?
-What types of friends are they naturally drawn?
+To what types of friends are they naturally drawn?
 I encourage parents and grandparents to ask themselves these questions regarding the young people in their lives.
 As a stepfather, I helped my wife raise two boys.
-When I cam on the scene, neither of them was particularly good at choosing friends that formed a positive relationship.
-I worked with both of them; however, because they were a bit older when I came on the scene (10 & 12 yrs.), it was a bit more complicated because habits were formed.
-I accepted the challenge and was successful with the younger one.
+When I came on the scene, neither of them was particularly good at choosing friends that formed a positive relationship.
+I worked with both of them; however, because they were a bit older when I came on the scene (10 & 12 yrs.), with habits already formed, it was a bit more complicated.
+I accepted the challenge and was successful with the younger ones.
 His older brother was a challenge because the relationships he formed tended to be negative ones with kids who had habits that could get him into trouble.

 Forming positive relationships with others can tell you quite a bit about your child.
 Perhaps they are good at picking great friends, kids who are a very positive influence.
 But what do you do if that is not the case?
 Here are a few ideas that may help.

 - Model the importance of great friends by including your kids in your friendships.
-When you get together with your friends, have your kids see that interaction between you and others positively.
-Even if it is just for a short while, start a conversation with your child and include your friends and allow them to participate in the discussion.
+When you get together with your friends, have your kids positively see that interaction between you and others.
+Model conversations with their friends and encourage them to participate.

 - Some kids prefer older kids or even adults.
 They may have difficulty fitting in with kids their age.
-It might be that they are emotionally immature for their age or that they are more mature in their thinking than their friends.
-This happens as kids grow and develop, and often, they grow out of it in a few years.
+It might be that they are emotionally immature for their age or more mature in their thinking than their friends.
+Their confidence will develop as kids grow and develop and often grow out of it in a few years.

 - Help your kids with diversity in friendships.
 Talk with them about diversity and model it for them in your relationships.
-Help them to understand the importance of including everyone in a positive way into their life.
+Help them to understand the importance of including everyone positively in their life.
 Diversity can consist of different age groups, cultural groups, ethnic origins, and faiths.

 - Help your kids to think of things to do that are fun.
 Make a list for them and help them gather the items needed for various activities.

-This is a natural and most helpful approach to help the young people in your life build some social, communication, and self-confidence/self-esteem skills.
+These six approaches are a natural and most helpful approach to help the young people in your life build some social, communication, and self-confidence/self-esteem skills.
 The best is to have parents role-model appropriate fun with their friends with their young people around.
-If you take some time to work at this with your young people, you will notice it take off and become a real asset for them for their future.
+If you take some time to work at this with your young people, you will notice it take off and become a real asset for their future.

 Yours for Better Parenting,